Selkirk Rex Cat Breed: Origin, Features, and Pompous Albert

 Alleles may be dominant or recessive.
 Dominant alleles are active even when a recessive allele is present.
 Recessive alleles are active only when no dominant allele is present.
 In the Selkirk Rex, the allele for curly hair is dominant while the allele for straight hair is recessive.

-If a Selkirk Rex cat has two dominant alleles for the rex feature it's said to be homozygous.
+If a Selkirk Rex cat has two dominant alleles for the rex feature, it's said to be homozygous.
 If it has one dominant allele for the rex feature and one recessive allele for straight hair it's said to be heterozygous.
+In both of these conditions, the cat will have curly hair.
 A cat with two recessive alleles for straight hair won't have the rex feature.

 Owners can order a DNA test from a cheek and gum swab of their Selkirk Rex to determine whether it's homozygous or heterozygous.
 Although it might seem that being homozygous is the better condition, heterozygous cats have some desirable body features compared to homozygous ones.
 This observation is due to the fact that genes and alleles don't work in isolation in the body and can indirectly produce unexpected effects.